 - First preference for U.S. and Canadian students specializing in grass seed science

-- The students’ research shall address needs of the grass seed industry.
+- The students’ research shall address the needs of the grass seed industry.

-How to Apply: Oregon State University recommends, nominates and endorse qualified graduate student applicants for the OSA Scholarship Committee to interview.
+Oregon State University recommends, nominates and endorses qualified graduate student applicants for the OSA Scholarship Committee to interview.
 In order to qualify, applicants must have or provide the following qualifications:

-- First preference is for US and Canadian students specializing in grass seed science.
+- The first preference is for US and Canadian students specializing in grass seed science.

 - Complete and submit the Kent Wiley Fellowship Application (provided by CSS).

 - Students must be nominated, which takes place in late October (awarded in January).